-- Boosts immune system: Stretching and contracting muscles helps to drain the lymphatic system, removing toxic waste products and improving the immune system
+- Boosted immune system: Stretching and contracting muscles helps to drain the lymphatic system, removing toxic waste products and improving the immune system

-- Reduce muscle aches and pains: Many people recovering from long-term substance abuse may experience muscle aches and pains.
+- Reduced muscle aches and pains: Many people recovering from long-term substance abuse may experience muscle aches and pains.
 Yoga actively helps to relieve muscle aches.

-- Relieve stress: Yoga has been shown to reduce cortisol levels.
+- Relief from stress: Yoga has been shown to reduce cortisol levels.
 Lowering cortisol levels in the body can reduce stress and regulate mood swings.
 It can also help relieve symptoms of depression and reduce the risk of high blood pressure.

-- Build muscle strength: The poses used in yoga use the body’s own resistance to build muscle tone and strength.
+- Increased muscle strength: The poses used in yoga use the body’s own resistance to build muscle tone and strength.

-- Improve bone health: Drugs and alcohol can leech the body of essential nutrients, leaving many recovering people suffering from nutrient deficiencies.
+- Improved bone health: Drugs and alcohol can leech essential nutrients from the body, leaving many recovering people suffering from nutrient deficiencies.
 Calcium deficiencies are common in many people in recovery, which can lead to bone weakness and brittleness.
 Yoga’s weight-bearing exercises help strengthen bone density.

-- Natural dopamine release: Some people self-medicate with drugs or alcohol to experience the artificially triggered release of dopamine into their systems.
+- Naturally released dopamine: Some people self-medicate with drugs or alcohol to experience the artificially triggered release of dopamine into their systems.
 Yet yoga provides a natural trigger for the brain to release dopamine, so participants feel good after a class.

-- Natural endorphin release: The gentle movements in yoga may not seem like vigorous exercise, but they work to release feel-good endorphins into the system, leaving participants feeling happier.
+- Naturally released endorphins: The gentle movements in yoga may not seem like vigorous exercise, but they work to release feel-good endorphins into the system, leaving participants feeling happier.

-- Promote relaxation: Deep breathing techniques and meditation promote relaxation and calmness.
+- Increased relaxation: Deep breathing techniques and meditation promote relaxation and calmness.

-- Improve self-control: Following along with guided yoga classes improves self-control and self-discipline, which is a valuable tool for learning to control impulses and cravings during recovery.
+- Improved self-control: Following along with guided yoga classes improves self-control and self-discipline, which is a valuable tool for learning to control impulses and cravings during recovery.

-- Improve sleep: It’s common for many people in recovery from addiction to experience symptoms of insomnia or other sleep disturbances.
+- Improved sleep: It’s common for many people in recovery from addiction to experience symptoms of insomnia or other sleep disturbances.
 Yoga exercises help to improve sleep quality.

-- Relieve digesting problems: During early recovery, lots of people struggle with digestive problems, including constipation.
+- Relief from digestive problems: During early recovery, lots of people struggle with digestive problems, including constipation.
 Moving the body during a yoga class helps to ease the symptoms of constipation

 Misconceptions about Yoga

-There are so many misconceptions about yoga that it’s easy to see why so many people dismiss it as a valid form of alternative therapy for treating addiction.
+There are so many misconceptions about yoga that it’s easy to see why a lot of people dismiss it as a valid form of alternative therapy for treating addiction.
 Yet many people assume that yoga is more about physical fitness than anything else.
 In reality, yoga is more like a moving meditation class that offers plenty of physical health advantages and even more mental health benefits.

 Yoga Isn’t Just for Hippies